Housing in Hong Kong: Proposed causes of high housing cost

 There are many contributing factors to Hong Kong's extremely high cost of housing.
 Though Hong Kong's economy is historically based on positive non-interventionism, the government intervenes heavily in housing, disrupting free-market economics.
 The high costs of housing have caused some to live in very small subdivided flats, sometimes referred to as "coffin homes", with an estimated 110,000 subdivided units in Hong Kong, housing 220,000 people.
 Those living in poor conditions (subdivided flats, rooftop huts, industrial or commercial buildings, cubicles, and bed spaces) are estimated to house 127,000 households over the next 10 years.

 Several reasons for the high costs and lack of free-market economics of the housing market have been outlined by the media, and are explained below:

+Opaque pricing

+When new units are sold by tender, the current highest bid is not revealed to the buyers, a method which has been criticized as being unfair to buyers and also tends to increase prices.

+A reader's letter to SCMP also stated that prices are also not clear, as developers offer a commission to property agents on sales, a portion of which is passed back to the buyer in the form of a rebate, which may artificially inflate prices as well.